Concurrent training methods for Kolmogorov-Arnold networks: Disjoint datasets and FPGA implementation: Numerical experiments

-In the example of $5 \times 5$ matrix determinants, the datasets consisted of $10\mathrm{M}$ training records, the models consisted of $160$ addends, with $3$ points per inner functions and $30$ points per outer function (i.e.\ the total of $16,800$ parameters per model).
-The batch size was taken to be $50\mathrm{K}$ records.
-The jobs consisted of $200$ batches.
+In the authors' KAN implementation, three-layer KAN was trained: the first layer consisting of $40$ blocks with $2$ points per function, the second layer consisting of $12$ blocks with $16$ points per function, the third layer consisting of $4$ blocks with $22$ points per function.
+The number of threads was taken to be $10$ and the batch size was taken to be $7\mathrm{K}$.